-Explosion at Ctg shipyard: two more die, death toll now 6
+Explosion at Ctg Shipyard: Two more die, death toll now 6

 The explosion occurred at a shipbreaking yard in Sitakunda around 11:40am on September 7, according to Mohammad Solaiman, superintendent of Industrial Police, Chattogram.

 After the explosion, 12 workers were rushed to Chattogram Medical College Hospital.
-As condition of eight injured deteriorated, they were shifted to Dhaka.
+As conditions of the eight injured deteriorated, they were shifted to Dhaka.

 Comments